-In Windows XP and Server 2003, if a data volume or the system C drive is running out of space, you have to reinstall Operating System and recreate volumes, because the partitioned drive cannot be resized.
-From Windows Vista, Microsoft adds Shrink Volume and Extend Volume to change size of existing volumes directly.
-It is a good start to enhance the Disk Management ability.
-However many computer users feedback that Extend Volume grayed out after shrinking volume D, so they cannot extend C drive.
-In this article I’ll show you why Extend Volume is disabled for C drive and how to enable Extend Volume in Disk Management.
+In Windows XP and Server 2003, when system C drive is running out of space, if you don't want to use 3rd-party software, you have to back up, recreate partitions and restore everything.
+From Windows 7 and Server 2008, Microsoft added new Shrink Volume and Extend Volume functions to help change partition size without losing data.
+However many computer users feedback that Extend Volume greyed out after shrinking volume D, so they cannot extend C drive.
+This article introduces why Extend Volume is disabled and how to enable Extend Volume option in Disk Management.

 Why Extend Volume is disabled in Disk Management?